 “It was pretty anticlimactic.
 In five minutes we were done,” Whitney said in regard to her individual hearing.

-Derek Topper and Ashley Nelson, who were subpoenaed after election audits had their charges for the same violations dropped ahead of their hearings.
+Derek Topper, who is a former distribution analyst for The Daily Californian, and Ashley Nelson were subpoenaed after election audits had their charges for the same violations dropped ahead of their hearings.
 Senate candidate Aaron Bryce Lee, who was charged with violating a bylaw that prohibits campaigning within university residential commons, accepted a plea bargain without a hearing and received two censures, said Maureen Ochi Sides, chair of the ASUC Judicial Council.

 Each of the tried individuals received two to three censures by the Judicial Council, according to Ochi Sides, which falls below the five-censure limit that would otherwise require the removal of elected ASUC officials from their positions.